ffatahillah7/Dashboard-Grocery-Sales-Using-Looker-Studio/README.md

 3. Sales map
 4. Data Table for Sales Category, Sales Name, Product Name and Customer
 5. Filter Control for periode time, category, sales name, customer, product name
+6. The data source is from google sheet with 15 minutes update automatically.